-Lee Anne Siegmund, PhD, RN, CEP, is a nurse scientist in Cleveland Clinic’s Office of Nursing Research and Innovation.
-Dr. Siegmund’s research interests are in the areas of motivation for diet and exercise, management of metabolic syndrome, and cardiac rehabilitation.
+Lee Anne Siegmund, PhD, RN, CEP, is a nurse scientist I in Cleveland Clinic’s Office of Nursing Research and Innovation.
+Dr. Siegmund’s research interests are in the areas of prescriptive exercise for special populations and exercise adherence.
 She has an ongoing desire to understand patient behaviors through research and improve clinical practice, in order to prevent disease and complications that may result from non-optimized behaviors.
-As a Certified Clinical Exercise Physiologist, she is well-equipped to address the growing need for research in motivational factors for diet and exercise and how they might impact patient health and nursing practice.
+As a Certified Clinical Exercise Physiologist, she is well-equipped to address the growing need for research in exercise and how it might impact patient health and nursing practice.

-Dr. Siegmund has been a registered nurse since 1990 and has clinical experience in a variety of inpatient and outpatient settings, including labor and delivery, home health/hospice, and public health.
-Prior to accepting her current position in 2016, Dr. Siegmund was a part of Cleveland Clinic’s cardiac rehabilitation team where she mentored the exercise physiology interns.
-Dr. Siegmund has completed research on adherence to cardiac rehabilitation among adults with metabolic syndrome and continues to examine novel approaches addressing this topic.
+Dr. Siegmund has clinical experience in a variety of inpatient and outpatient settings, including labor and delivery, home health/hospice, and public health.
+Prior to accepting her current position in 2016, Dr. Siegmund was a part of Cleveland Clinic’s cardiac rehabilitation team.
+Dr. Siegmund has published research on adherence to exercise and cardiac rehabilitation, readmissions in cardiac patients with metabolic syndrome, and use of social media for self-care in these populations.
+She continues to examine novel approaches addressing these topics.
 Dr. Siegmund has instructed nursing labs and clinical rotations and has taught courses which include health, nutrition, and exercise for special populations.
 She also served as an adjunct faculty member at Lorain County Community College in Elyria, Ohio, and as an assistant professor at Calvin College in Grand Rapids, Michigan.

 - Ph.D., Doctor of Philosophy, Exercise Physiology, Kent State University, Kent, Ohio, 2012